Saddle: Asian

 Saddles in Asia date to the time of the Scythians and Cimmerians.
-Modern Asian saddles can be divided into two groups: those from Central Asia, which have a prominent horn and leather covering, and those from East Asia, which have a high pommel and cantle.
+Modern Asian saddles can be divided into two groups: those from nomadic Eurasia, which have a prominent horn and leather covering, and those from East Asia, which have a high pommel and cantle.
 Central Asian saddles are noted for their wide seats and high horns.
 The saddle has a base of wood with a thin leather covering that frequently has a lacquer finish.
 Central Asian saddles have no pad and must be ridden with a saddle blanket.
 The horn comes in particular good use during the rough horseback sport of buskashi, played throughout Central Asia, which involves two teams of riders wrestling over a decapitated goat's carcass.

+In the Near East, a saddle large enough to carry more than one person is called a howdah which is fitted on elephants.
+Some of the largest examples of a saddle, elaborate howdah were used in warfare outfitted with weaponry, and alternatively for monarchs, maharajahs, and sultans.

+Howdahs continue to play a role in modern Indian ceremonies.
+In recent years, the elephant chosen to carry the Golden Howdah has been contentious and newsworthy.
+In 2020, the elephant Arjuna was deemed too old to carry the Golden Howdah after a Supreme Court and Union Government guideline stated that elephants over the age of 60 could no longer serve in this role.
+A younger, 54 year old elephant, Abhimanyu, was chosen to carry out the duty instead.
+In preparation for carrying the Golden Howdah, Abhimanyu's strength and endurance was tested by carrying a large wooden howdah.

 Saddles from East Asia differ from Central Asian saddles by their high pommel and cantle and lack of a horn.
 East Asian saddles can be divided into several types that are associated with certain nationalities and ethnic groups.
 Saddles used by the Han Chinese are noted by their use of inlay work for ornamentation.
 Tibetan saddles typically employ iron covers inlaid with precious metals on the pommel and cantle and universally come with padding.
 Mongolian saddles are similar to the Tibetan style except that they are typically smaller and the seat has a high ridge.
 Saddles from ethnic minority groups in China's southwest, such as in Sichuan and Yunnan provinces, have colorful lacquer work over a leather covering.